Zoomed Image

 • An Azure tenant with an active subscription containing virtual machines

-• An Azure Enterprise Application with Reader access to the subscription
+• An app registration in Microsoft Entra ID with Reader access to the subscription

 • Access to xAssets with permission to create credential packs

-Step 1: Create an Enterprise Application in Azure
+Step 1: Create an App Registration in Azure

 1. Sign in to the Azure Portal

-4. Register the application and note the Application (Client) ID
+4. Register the application and note the Application (client) ID and Directory (tenant) ID

-5. Navigate to Certificates & Secrets and generate a new client secret.
-Copy the secret Value immediately.
+5. Navigate to Certificates & secrets and generate a new Client secret.
+Copy the secret Value immediately — it is only shown once

 Step 2: Grant Reader Access to the Subscription

-1. In the Azure Portal, navigate to Subscriptions and select your subscription
+1. In the Azure Portal, navigate to Subscriptions and select the subscription containing the VMs

-7. Search for your Enterprise Application name (e.g., "xAssets Azure API") and select it
+8. Search for your app registration name (e.g. xAssets Azure API) and select it

 Azure subscription access control